-Prevent cross-contamination between flooded and non-flooded areas (e.g., cleaning equipment, eliminating contact of any farming or harvesting equipment or personnel with the flooded area during growth and harvest of non-flooded areas).
+Prevent cross-contamination between flooded and non-flooded areas (e.g., cleaning and sanitizing equipment, eliminating contact of any farming or harvesting equipment or personnel with the flooded area during growth and harvest of non-flooded areas).

-To facilitate avoiding contaminated/adulterated produce, place markers identifying both the high-water line of the flooding and an interval 30 feet beyond this line.
-If 30 feet is not sufficient to prevent cross-contamination while turning harvesting or other farm equipment in the field, use a greater appropriate interval.
+To facilitate avoiding contaminated/adulterated produce, place markers identifying both the high-water line of the flooding and an interval 100 feet beyond this line.
+If 100 feet is not sufficient to prevent cross-contamination use a greater appropriate buffer distance.
 Take photographs of the area for documentation.
-Do not harvest product within the 30 -foot buffer zone.
+Do not harvest product within the 100-foot buffer zone.

 Prior to replanting or soil testing, the designated food safety professional for the grower shall perform a detailed food safety assessment of the production field.
 This designated professional will be responsible for assessing the relative merits of testing versus observing the appropriate time interval for planting and will also coordinate any soil testing plan with appropriate third-party consultants and/or laboratories that have experience in this type of testing.

 Evaluate the source of flood waters (e.g., drainage canal, river, irrigation canal, etc.) for potential significant upstream contributors of human pathogens at levels that pose a significant threat to human health.
+This may include testing of the flood water.

-Allow soils to dry sufficiently and be reworked prior to planting subsequent crops on formerly flooded production ground.
+Allow soils to dry sufficiently and be reworked prior to soil testing and/or planting subsequent crops on formerly flooded production ground.

 Do not replant formerly flooded production ground for at least 60 days following the receding of floodwaters.
-This period or longer and active tillage of the soil provide additional protection against the survival of pathogenic organisms.
+This period and active tillage of the soil provide additional protection against the survival of pathogenic organisms.

 If flooding has occurred in the past on the property, soil clearance testing may be conducted prior to planting leafy greens.
-Soil testing may be used to shorten the clearance period to 30 days.
-If performed, testing must indicate soil levels of microorganisms lower than the standards for processed compost.
-Suitable representative samples should be collected for the entire area suspected to have been exposed to flooding
+Soil testing may be used to shorten the clearance period to 7 days.
+If performed, testing must indicate negative for STEC and/or EHEC, E. coli O157:H7, and Salmonella and all samples must be ≤ 10 MPN/gram of soil for generic E. coli.

-Sample previously flooded soil for the presence of microorganisms of significant public health concern or appropriate indicator microorganisms.
+Historical, baseline, data from non-flooded soil testing may be used to support replanting in the event that generic E. coli acceptance criteria cannot be met.